-The cybersecurity concerns Fortra’s Alert Logic hears can be bucketed into seven categories:
+The cybersecurity concerns we’ve identified can be bucketed into seven categories:

 1. Ransomware is in the news every day.
 How great is my risk?

-I’ve spoken with dozens of company officials who tell me their cyber insurance premiums have significantly increased, despite the fact that they remain incident-free.
+Cyber insurance premiums continue to increase, despite the fact that they remain incident-free.
 What’s more, their own customers are sending them questionnaires asking them to elaborate on what they are doing to reduce the risk of a cybercrime related incident.

 Vulnerability scanning, endpoint protection, intrusion detection systems, log review, e-mail security, cyber-compromised data recovery, and more are being requested by insurance companies and customers alike.
 You’d better be ready to make cyber resilience documentation part of your recovery plan.